 The final step to get a G license in Ontario is passing the Road Test.
 Becoming a fully licensed driver removes most driving restrictions.
 It allows you to drive on all roads all the time.
 This blog will show all you need to know about the Road Test in Ontario.
 You’ll learn tips on how to pass, how to book road test in Ontario, the requirements, costs, and more.
 For more information about the G1 practice test, you can visit our website.

-What you need to know about Road Test in Ontario?
+What do you need to know about the road test in Ontario?

 The G driving test is the final exam to become a fully licensed driver in Ontario.
 This is an important step in the process of getting your full driver’s license.
 The driving assessment covers everything from driving skills, including highway driving, parallel parking, lane changes, and more.